 External referees should be able to "accurately evaluate the major activities and qualifications of the candidate."
 Ideally, external letter writers will provide an objective, "arm's-length" evaluation.
 While letters from former trainees, colleagues, thesis supervisors or fellowship directors are welcome, additional weight is given to letters from academicians who do not have such a relationship with the faculty candidate.
-At least some of the external letters should be from faculty members holding an academic rank at least as high as that sought by the candidate.
+Letter writers will be asked to state in the first paragraph whether, in what manner and for how long they have known the faculty candidate.
+External letters should be from faculty members holding an academic rank at least as high as that sought by the candidate.
+Exceptions may be made when external reviewers have specialized, relevant expertise.

 External letters are also required for faculty members seeking promotion in the Clinical Practice Series.
-These letters may be solicited from referring physicians or others who are qualified to judge the candidate's clinical work or his or her local, regional or national reputation.
-External evaluators may comment on the candidate's clinical skill, quality improvement activities, responsiveness, teaching ability, professionalism, service to the community, contributions to the professional organizations or leadership in the field.
+These letters may be solicited from referring physicians or others who are qualified to judge the candidate's clinical work or their local, regional or national reputation.2 External evaluators may comment on the candidate's clinical skill, quality improvement activities, contributions to teambased care, responsiveness, teaching ability, professionalism, service to underserved communities, advocacy, contributions to professional organizations or leadership in the field.
 Individuals who hold clinical or other faculty appointments at the University of Colorado may not serve as external evaluators.